zhiyuan5986/Stanford-CS229-Machine-Learning/README.md

 # Stanford-CS229-Machine-Learning
 ![](simulation3.gif)

-(This .gif dynamic figure is from PS4, which is a inverted pendulum trained by reinforce learning)
+(This .gif dynamic figure is from PS4, which is an inverted pendulum trained by reinforce learning)

 This repository is my problem set answer when I study Stanford CS229 Machine Learning, Fall 2018.